turinval/IS362/README.md

 NYTimes API for Books called in Jupyter notebook and transformed in Python Data Frame.

 # Week 13 Discussion board
-Recommendation for a table of movies.
+Recommendation for a table of movies.Tmbd_5000 CSV file was used to create the recommendations.